Housing Rehabilitation Program

 Level of Assistance

-Rehab assistance will be available as a 0% interest deferred payment loan, forgiven after 10 years.
-This means that the assistance must be repaid only if the property is sold within 10 years of completing the home rehabilitation work.
+Rehabilitation assistance will be available as a 0% interest loan (mortgage) with no monthly payments, forgiven after 10 years.
+This means that the assistance must be repaid only if the property owners move, sell, die, or transfer their title to someone else within 10 years of completing the home rehabilitation work.

 If the property is sold within the first 3 years, 100% of the loan must be repaid.
 10% of the loan will be forgiven if the home is sold in the 4th year, and an additional 15% will be forgiven each year thereafter (years 5-10).

-Total assistance cannot exceed $24,500 and will be determined based on each property’s needs.
+Total assistance cannot exceed $24,500 (plus the cost of lead-based paint items that must be addressed) and will be determined based on each property’s needs.